linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 ### Update Settings

-The auto-check, auto-download, auto-install, and update reminder functions will only work properly when you enable "System", "Security Updates Only", or "Third-party Repositories" in the "Update Settings" page for the update types that can be updated from the repository.
+The auto-check, auto-download, auto-install, and update reminder functions will only work properly when you enable "System", or "Security Updates Only" on the "Update Settings" page.

 When there are system updates, it will be notified on the home page of Control Center.
 Click ![update](../common/update.svg) to enter "Updates" page.
 Click **Check for Updates**.
 After checking is done, you can download and install system and application updates.
 You can also set to download the updates automatically.